tom-knight/api-specs/docs/available-apis.md

 ### GraphQL

 Use GraphQL to query data for headless storefronts and BigCommerce [Stencil](https://developer.bigcommerce.com/stencil-docs/getting-started/about-stencil) powered storefronts.
+For a complete set of GraphQL types, queries, mutations, and parameters, see [Storefront GraphQL API Reference](https://developer.bigcommerce.com/graphql-api-reference).

 [Learn more about the GraphQL Storefront API](https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview)